Spike definition :

 Functional Spike :

-- Mockups and wireframes are a spike however can be categorized under Functional Spikes.
+- Mockup and Wireframes are a spike however can be categorized under Functional Spikes.

-- Functional spikes are often best evaluated through some level of prototyping, whether it be user interface mockups, wireframes, page flows, or whatever techniques is best suited to get feedback from the customer or stakeholders.
+- Functional Spikes are often best evaluated through some level of prototyping, whether it be user interface Mockup, Wireframes techniques is best suited to get feedback from the customer or stakeholders.

 Functional Spike purpose :